muggy8/improbable/have-and-havenot/dJTdszpJ.md

 But she didn't budge much while absorbing my entire strike.

-Immediately after, I kicked the ground and back fliped over Amanda.
+Immediately after, I kicked the ground and backflipped over Amanda.

 Upon landing, I used the momentum of my jump to swing around for a low sweep.